Rules and requirements for energy labelling and ecodesign

 Ecodesign requirements

-The ecodesign requirements for individual product groups are created under the EU's ecodesign directive in a process coordinated by the European Commission.
 The EU legislation on ecodesign is applicable on 31 of the product groups.
 As an alternative, industry sectors may also sign voluntary agreements to reduce the energy consumption of their products.
 The Commission formally recognises such agreements and monitors their implementation.
-The ecodesign directive also establishes a consultation forum to consult stakeholders on the implementation of the directive.
-The list of members includes representatives from EU countries, industry and civil society.
+The current Ecodesign Directive also establishes a consultation forum to consult stakeholders on the implementation of the directive.
+T he list of members includes representatives from EU countries, industry and civil society.
 The group is open for observers from candidates and European Free Trade Association (EFTA) countries, and from organisations that have a legitimate interest in the discussion. |

 Omnibus proposals